Snowflake-Labs/openflow-unstructured-data-pipeline-demo/docs/setup/snowflake-intelligence.md

 Before setting up Snowflake Intelligence, ensure you have:

-- ✅ **Completed OpenFlow pipeline setup** - Your Cortex Search service must be running and populated with documents
+- ✅ **Completed Openflow pipeline setup** - Your Cortex Search service must be running and populated with documents
 - ✅ **Appropriate Snowflake privileges** - `CREATE AGENT` privilege and access to Cortex Search service
 - ✅ **Default role and warehouse** - Set in your Snowflake user profile